Flies are one of the most annoying things about summer and spring, but it’s even more aggravating when you have to deal with flies near your dog.

 Some bite victims may develop red bumps that itch, while others may become swollen and painful.

-Furthermore, if an animal has been bit, it could become anemic, suffer an allergic reaction or develop skin ulcers.
+Furthermore, if an animal has been bitten, it could become anemic, suffer an allergic reaction, or develop skin ulcers.

-Although it’s impossible to avoid being bitten by these flies on dogs completely, there are several ways you can reduce your chances of getting bitten by them.
+Although it’s impossible to completely avoid being bitten by these flies on dogs, you can reduce your chances of getting bitten by them in several ways.

 Phorid flies are a type of fly that is commonly seen on dogs.
 Phorid flies live in the tissues or skin and muscles of mammals.

-They can’t infest humans, but they can be pretty annoying for dogs and owners alike!
+They can’t infest humans but can annoy dogs and owners alike!

-A dog will often scratch or chew at its skin because these flies irritate it.
+A dog often scratches or chews on its skin because these flies irritate it.
 They do not usually bite, but it feels like a nasty mosquito bite when they do.

 Unlike other types of flies on dogs, phorid flies lay eggs inside the animal’s tissue; this is what causes all the irritation.